Ridge23/fe-assignment/README.md

 - What are the most important performance issues in React web applications?

 ``Bundle size is usually the main problem, as React itself with webpack tree-shaking is quite optimized.
-However, when developing React apps, we need to stick to some, lets say, advicss: avoiding inline function definitions, use immutable objects, check for rerenders and do not rerender if not needed (previously in React - shouldComponentUpdate), use throttling and debouncing, always use keys for components where needed, memoization where possible)``
+However, when developing React apps, we need to stick to some, lets say, advises: avoiding inline function definitions, use immutable objects, check for rerenders and do not rerender if not needed (previously in React - shouldComponentUpdate), use throttling and debouncing, always use keys for components where needed, memoization where possible), use code-splitting``